entirelymagic/Web_word_scrapper/README.md

 # Web_word_scrapper
-taking a website or html content and find the words within it and perform different actions.
+Taking a website or html content and find the words within it and perform different actions.
+Under construction